Metron-Project/metron-project.github.io/blog/2026-05-01-april-update/index.md

 ### Support the Project

-If you'd like to help keep the lights on and support continued development, contributions of any size are appreciated and help ensure Metron remains a free resource for the comic book community.
+This month we increased our server specs to better handle the growing demand, but we're still struggling to keep up with API usage.
+Any donations to help maintain our current API rate limits and keep the service free are greatly appreciated.
+Contributions of any size help ensure Metron remains a free resource for the comic book community.

 Anyway, that's everything for this month!
 Take care.